Andyuks/TMA_SIPSENTINEL/README.md

 $ python3 sipsentinel.py

-After initiating the program, choose one of 3 options:
+After initiating the program, choose one of the 2 options:

 - Option 0: train and save the model